 Yes but it is highly recommended you do some of your observation at LLUMC to experience what the program has to offer and to meet our sonography professionals and faculty.

-Please only apply for one program at a time.
+You may apply online.
 There is a $60.00 online application fee.

 Yes, however, most medical facilities only hire into one specialty.
-It is the small hospital in a rural area that would more likely need a diagnostic sonographer and an echocardiographer.
+It is the small hospital in a rural area that would more likely need a diagnostic sonographer or an echocardiographer.